hjbflyer/SwiftUITableBug/README.md

-This small app demonstrates a SwiftUI Table bug.
+This small app demonstrates a SwiftUI Table bug - and a work around.

 The app displays a person table with a context menu.
 This context menu should open a new view, allowing to edit this person data.
 Because persons could have more than one address, the new view should display the address data in a new Table.
 This fails.